sidayuan/sidayuan.github.io/app/ranked_list_aggregator/index.md

 Let's say you have a group of friends, and each person has a ranking of their favourite movies of all time.
 You want to determine a ranking that best captures your collective taste in movies.
 Well buddy, this one's for you.

-This app aggregates rankings using <i>iterated preference voting with quadratic rank weights</i>.
+This app aggregates rankings using <i>iterated preferential voting with quadratic rank weights</i>.

 <br>